lareza-farhan-wanaghi/gophercises/readme.md

 - Open a terminal session and go to the quiz directory.<br/><br/>
 ![quiz1](readme_images/quiz1.png)

 - Run the main.go file in the main folder to start the program.
-(By default, the program will take the quiz questions in the problem.csv file sequentially and have a duration of 30 seconds.
+(By default, the program takes the quiz questions in the problem.csv file sequentially and have a duration of 30 seconds.
 You can use the s flag to shuffle the quiz questions and the t flag to set the duration)<br/><br/>
 ![quiz2](readme_images/quiz2.png)

 - Answer the questions by passing numbers in the terminal.<br/><br/>